f1lrotto/Space-Launch/README.md

 # Space-Launch-API

 ## Introduction
-This is a Space launch API that can be used to get information about upcoming launches from SpaceX and even add and manage your own launches.
-It makes use of the SpaceX API to get the information about their upcoming launches.
+This is a **Space launch API** that can be used to get information about upcoming launches from **SpaceX** and even add and **manage your own launches**.
+It makes use of the **SpaceX API** to get the information about their upcoming launches.

-For your own launches, you can schedule your missions to different habitable planets inside our splanet system.
-These planets were filtered from data by NASA about the discovered planets in our solar system.
+For your own launches, you can **schedule your missions** to different habitable planets inside our splanet system.
+These planets were filtered from data by **NASA** about the discovered planets in our solar system.

 They were filtred on basis of the following criteria:
 - koi_disposition === "CONFIRMED"
 - koi_insol > 0.36
 - koi_insol < 1.11
 - koi_prad < 1.6

+(koi == Kepler Object of Interest)
 ## Usage
 This API has 4 endpoints: